fubinf/sedrila/README.md

 - There is a large number of small tasks, each worth a certain number of work hours
 - Within loose constraints, students can pick which tasks they want to work on
-- Each task results in a commit in that student's git repository
+- Each task results in a commit (or several) in that student's git repository
-- At certain times, students can submit a batch of finished tasks to a teaching assistant
+- At certain times, students can submit a batch of finished tasks to an instructor or teaching assistant
-- The teaching assistant checks some of the task's solution commits and then either accepts or rejects the entire batch.
+- The instructor checks some of the task's solution commits and then either accepts or rejects the entire batch.
-- If accepted, the work hours those tasks were worth are booked onto the student's workhours account.
+- If accepted, the timevalue assigned to those tasks is booked onto the student's timevalue account, which is also represented by a series of commits in the student's git repository.
 - When enough hours have accumulated there, that student has successfully finished the course.

+Instructor commits are signed such that they cannot be forged.

-`sedrila` is highly opinionated:
+## 1.2 `sedrila` is opinionated

-- It assumes that the course content is so useful and motivating to the students that they are unlikely to want to cheat.
+- It assumes that the course content is so useful and motivating for the students that they are unlikely to cheat.
 - It assumes that SeDriLas are (or could become) Open Educational Resources.
   This means that all information that is accessible to the teaching assistants is also accessible to the students.